Where do I begin to make the right health care decisions for my family member or myself?

 What is your admission process like?

-At guest registration our admission team will coordinate all aspects of the admission process with you.
+- At Guest Registration, Boulevard’s Admission team will coordinate all aspects of the admission process with you.

-We will meet personally with you and your family member or representative to help facilitate any required paperwork, complete your personal profile and assure a smooth transition to Boulevard Health Center.
-Please contact our admission team at guest registration at 248-852-7800 to begin the process or to answer any questions that are specific to your situation.
+- We will meet personally with you, a family member or representative to help facilitate any required paperwork, complete your personal profile and assure a smooth transition to Boulevard Health Center.
+Please contact our Admission team at 248-852-7800 to begin the process or to answer any questions that are specific to your situation

 What should I plan to bring with me for my stay at Boulevard?